LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Experiments

 {\textbf{Domain Generalization}.} We evaluated the robustness of our method on out-of-distribution datasets.
-Similar to \emph{cross-dataset} evaluation, we perform few-shot learning directly on ImageNet1K~\cite{imagenet} and then test our ImageNet-trained model on four other ImageNet datasets that contain different types of domain shifts.
+Similar to the \emph{cross-dataset} evaluation, we first perform few-shot learning on ImageNet1K~\cite{imagenet} and then test our ImageNet-trained model on four other ImageNet datasets that involve different types of domain shifts, including ImageNet-A~\cite{imageneta}, ImageNet-R~\cite{imagenetr}, ImageNet-V2~\cite{imagenetv2}, and ImageNet-S~\cite{imagenetsk}.